 5. Redefined by Kenny Ortiz

+Recommending your own books always feels a little odd, but I truly believe this book will be extremely helpful to anyone wanting to grow and mature.
 Whenever a person comes to faith in Christ, there are key spiritual things that take place in the soul, heart, and life.
-And the Bible calls this the “new Creation”.
+And the Bible calls this the “new Creation.”
+Understanding these key spiritual things is vital to spiritual maturity.
+That’s why I wrote this book.

 I specifically wrote Redefined to explain these incredibly deep and complex theological truths in a way that is easy to understand.